starr-dusT/dotfiles/additional-setup.md

 # Additional Setup

-The following documents Void setup that wasn't automated with ansible.
+The following documents Arch setup that wasn't automated with ansible.

 ## Radicale and vdirsyncer for contacts/calendar